piperhaywood/notebook-ph/README.md

 Post titles are second-class citizens by design.
 For Standard posts (longer format writing), titles are displayed in the body of the content.
 For all other formats (aside, image, quote, etc.), titles are only displayed on the post permalink as a breadcrumb.

-The Browse page template offers search, year-based post lists, and a tag cloud.
-The tag cloud displays only tags with greater than one post count.
-The tag opacity is relative to the tag’s post count (the fewer the posts, the lighter the tag).

 The theme makes use of the [Infinite Scroll](https://infinite-scroll.com/) library by Metafizzy under the open source license [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).
 The theme uses [Prism.js](https://prismjs.com/index.html) for syntax highlighting.